Bookrage001/osc/resources/docs/widgets/matrices.md

 Matrices are special containers that only contain one type of widget.
 All contained widgets will be traversed by single dragging gestures.

+!!! note ""
+    When using the [property inheritance syntax](../extra/advanced-property-syntax) to retreive a matrix' value, the returned value is an array containing all it's children's values.

 ## Matrix

 Creates grid of widgets of a given type